iai-group/guidelines/python/README.md

 *TODO(Ivica)*

+## Linting and code analysis using Flake8

+*TODO: Linting is the automatic process of checking for programmatic and stylistic errors.*

+We use [Flake8](http://flake8.pycqa.org/en/latest/), which is a great toolkit for checking against coding style (PEP8), programming errors (such as "library imported but unused" and "Undefined name") and to check cyclomatic complexity (which is a measure of the number of independent paths through the source code).
+Flake8 essentially wraps pep8, pyflakes, and Ned Batchelder's McCabe script.

+  * Install using `pip install flake8`.
+  * *TODO: See PyCharm configuration below.*

 ## Automatic formatting using Black

 The main incentive for using Black is to avoid having to think about many configuration options.
 Black reformats entire files in place.